Photo: Rhiannon Bryant

 15. Phuket, Thailand

 Yeah, there’s a lot of Thailand on this list, but can you blame us?
-There’s a reason season 3 of The White Lotus decided to base themselves here.
+There’s a reason Season 3 of The White Lotus decided to base themselves here.
 It’s the most perfect location ever and Phuket never fails to disappoint.

 Phuket is an island and there’s soooo much to do.
 All your classics, really, including the exciting full moon parties.
 But we’re talking about the actual city.
 Did you know it was a city?
 Now you do.
-It’s gorgeous: pastel coloured houses along Thalang Road that’ll evoke rainbows and sunny days as you stroll around shoveling mango stick rice into your mouth.
+It’s gorgeous: pastel-coloured houses along Thalang Road evoke rainbows and sunny days as you stroll around shoveling mango sticky rice into your mouth.
 San Chao Jui Tui is a red and gold Buddhist temple that you can visit and receive an education from the monks, and Phuket Old Town is filled with archways and architecture reminiscent of China’s sloped gabled temples.
 You also cannot miss the night market for your taste of Thai street food and a great day out.

 Pros and cons